 But there comes a time in your blogging career, at your more advanced stage of affiliate marketing, when you will stop putting so many affiliate links in your posts.
 In fact, you stop linking within your own posts so much too.

-Because EVERY LINK has the “squirrel effect” (named so because of the Disney UP movie).
+Because EVERY LINK has the “squirrel effect”.
 Your most concentrated reader just left down a rabbit hole of information, never to return.
 Instead, you should keep them on track with 100% relevant information (the post they clicked on).

 Now, I’m NOT saying you shouldn’t interlink within your own blog, but really, in your advanced stage of affiliate marketing, you should only do so if it’s SUPER relevant and a high performing post.
 Keep them on the good stuff!
 The “jewels” of your blog, if you will.

 Same with affiliate links, only use the “jewels” of your affiliates.
 Those top 5 affiliates that perform the best for you.

 Because here’s the thing.
 If you have one post and your audience is seeing it and it’s completely relevant to them, then you send them to an affiliate link for a $2.99 book and later on in the post, you’re trying to help them find a better affiliate for their needs, you’re doing yourself a disservice by sending them over to the less-than performing product.

 They may like the $2.99 ebook or they may not, but either way, you’ve just overwhelmed them with a book that makes you 17¢ if they buy and it’s not as valuable to them (to get them where they want to go super fast), but rather, it’s taking their eyes off the real jewel within that article.

 Here’s the thing, with your top 5 selling affiliates, they convert better because more people like them.

 In my opinion, it’s better in the advanced stages of blogging to not have a link at all to ANY sell, than to send them to a product or something that is not worth their time or yours.